stanislavsa/smart-woocommerce-search/README.txt

 == Installation ==

 1. Unzip the downloaded .zip file.
-2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
+2. Upload the plugin folder to the `wp-content/plugins/` directory of your WordPress site.
-3. Activate the plugin through the 'Plugins' screen in WordPress
+3. Go to the 'Plugins' menu in WordPress and activate the Smart WooCommerce Search plugin.
-4. Use the Smart Search screen (/wp-admin/admin.php?page=smart-search) to configure the plugin
+4. Configure the plugin (/wp-admin/admin.php?page=smart-search)
+5. Place the search plugin shortcode <?php echo do_shortcode('[smart_search id="1"]');  ?> into your template or simply use the built-in widget.

 == Frequently Asked Questions ==